 Free Toy Storage

-Your kids may be getting some gifts in the next few weeks.
-I always disliked the toys that come with many parts and no container, because there’s the challenge of “how do I store this without losing any parts?”
-I can usually find something in my stash:
+I always disliked the toys that come with many parts and no container to keep them in, because there’s the challenge of “how do I store this without losing any parts?”
+I can usually find something in my stash.

-UPDATE: I almost forgot one of my favorites – Parmesan cheese containers!
+Parmesan cheese containers are super useful.
 If you use real Parm like I *should*, this won’t apply to use, but here are the places I reuse the green-topped bottles:

 - filled with baking soda under the sink for cleaning